vend/statsd/README.md

 For an example of how to extend the library, see the `Vend\Statsd\Datadog` namespace.
 A different `Factory` is used by passing it to the Client.
 The Datadog-specific factory will allow the metrics to carry tag information.

+#### `NullClient`, `ClientAwareInterface` and `ClientAwareTrait`

+Helpful utility classes for performing optional (setter) injection of statsd clients into your classes.
+Use them in pretty much the same way as their PSR3 equivalents.